 While there are some prepaid credit offers that include data, this is a more expensive option over the long run, in terms of cost per usage.
 What's more, an advantage of signing up for a mobile phone plan is that you will get access to your operator's Wifi hotspots, allowing you to avoid over-using your data allowance!

 If you can, we recommend choosing a postpaid plan.
-If you already have an unlocked phone that you can use, SIM-only plans that are sans engagement (contract-free) tend to be the cheapest options.
+If you already have an unlocked phone with GSM that you can use, SIM-only plans that are sans engagement (contract-free) tend to be the cheapest options.

-How much data do I need ?
+How much data do I need?
 Choosing the Right Mobile Phone Plan

 "I have a smartphone, but sometimes I forget that I can access the Internet"

-If you use your phone mainly for calling and sending texts, but like to have access to Internet from time to time, you can probably get by with a small data package.
+If you use your phone mainly for calling and sending texts, but like to have access to the Internet from time to time, you can probably get by with a small data package.
 However, there's small, and there's very small data packages in France.
 For example, a 50 Mo (MB) package gets you approximately:

 - 22 emails sent/received (no attachments)